PHPOffice/PHPWord/docs/src/documentation.md

 - `colsSpace` Spacing between columns
 - `breakType` Section break type (nextPage, nextColumn, continuous, evenPage, oddPage)

-The following two settings are automatically set by the use of the `orientation` setting.
+The following two styles are automatically set by the use of the `orientation` style.
 You can alter them but that's not recommended.

 - `pageSizeW` Page width in twips
 - `pageSizeH` Page height in twips

 ### Page number

-You can change a section page number by using the `pageNumberingStart` property of the section.
+You can change a section page number by using the `pageNumberingStart` style of the section.

 ```php
 // Method 1